Potnislab/AtDep_2021_metagenome/README.md

 # AtDep 2021 Metagenome

-This repository provides supporting information for the  following manuscript.
+This repository provides supporting information and the codes for the following manuscript.

 ### Adaptation of microbial communities associated with the phyllosphere in response to biotic and abiotic stress